Café con leche: Origin

-The cafe con leche drink originated in Spain, though it is unclear who or when this drink was first created.
+Café con leche came from Spain, but its exact origin is unclear.
 After becoming popular in Spain, this coffee beverage has spread to other Spanish-speaking countries and areas.
-Café con leche is very common in Spain and Latin America, as well as other Latin American communities around the world.
+Café con leche is very common in Spain and Latin America, as well as diasporic Latin American communities around the world.

-Cuban restaurants in Florida often have a walk-up window (ventanita) that serve café con leche.
+Cuban restaurants in South Florida often have a walk-up window (ventanita) that serve café con leche.

 Current use

 Café con leche is considered a breakfast drink in many countries that serve it.
 Because of the milk, it is heavier and more filling than coffee drinks.

 The drink is created by making espresso and then using a steam wand scalding milk to just below the boiling point.
 Often sugar is added to the milk as it is being heated.
 The warmed milk is then poured over the espresso and stirred.